LewisGaul/minegauler/README.md

 To play without any python requirements, built versions will be linked here in the future.

+Note that I initially wrote this in Python 2 using Tkinter (now using PyQt5) and have since attempted multiple rewrites.
+While the codebase has improved drastically, sadly a lot of the features I once had have not yet rematerialised.
+If you're interested in playing an *extremely* feature-rich (and possibly a little unstable) version, you can download a Python-independent executable (tested on Windows and Ubuntu) in releases/, or [click here to download](https://raw.githubusercontent.com/LewisGaul/minegauler/master/releases/MineGauler1.2.2.zip).

 Contact: minegauler@gmail.com, any questions/suggestions/requests welcome.